Frequently Asked Questions

 Catalina Lake Macquarie will be exclusively constructed by the Hunter’s own multi-award-winning Master Builder – Yarrum Designer Homes Pty Ltd.

 Yes.
-Each residence at Catalina Lake Macquarie is fitted with the INS Lifeguard medical alert system.
+Each residence at Catalina Lake Macquarie is fitted with a 24/7 medical alert system.
 This means that you can maintain an independent lifestyle in your own home with the assurance of timely help in the event of a medical emergency.
-The INS Lifeguard connects you to a trained nurse who can provide preliminary assistance in the event of a medical mishap.
-For full details of the INS Lifeguard medical alert system visit: www.theinsgroup.com.au
+The 24/7 medical alert system connects you to a trained nurse who can provide preliminary assistance in the event of a medical mishap, and will organise for you to be attended to by medical professionals if this is deemed necessary.

 Yes, a maximum of one small dog or cat and up to two birds are permitted to occupy your site, subject to the village pets policy.